Neeraj-NMR-MRI/nmr-protein-modeling/README.md

-# nmr-protein-modeling
+# NMR Protein Modeling Project
-My open-source NMR protein modeling project using Xplor-NIH
+This is an open-source project to model protein structures using experimental NMR data and tools like Xplor-NIH.